 You must continue to pay your business rates whilst your appeal is pending, otherwise recovery action will continue and you may receive a summons and incur costs.
 If your appeal is successful, overpaid business rates will be refunded on request.
 Interest will be paid as long as you have paid instalments in accordance with your bill and we have not had to obtain a Liability Order.

-The rateable value of non-domestic properties is generally reassessed every five years.
-If the rateable value of your property changes significantly as a result of revaluation, your rates will change gradually.
-This is because there are set limits on how much your rates can increase or reduce by following a revaluation.
+The rateable value of non-domestic properties is generally reassessed every three years.
+If the rateable value of your property increases significantly as a result of a revaluation, your rates will increase more gradually.
+This is because there are set limits on how much your rates can increase by following a revaluation.
+The adjustment to limit the increase or reduction is called transitional relief.
+We automatically calculate this relief and adjust your bill accordingly.
+If applicable, the reduction for transitional relief will be shown on your non-domestic rate bill.

 When will my rateable value next be reassessed?